joeledv/Terrain-Traversability-Analysis/README.md

 - Surface normal components
 - LiDAR return intensity and reflectivity

 Each point is represented as a feature vector, forming the input to the deep learning model.
+The comparison between K = 10 and K = 50 allowed evaluating the impact of neighborhood size on classification performance and robustness.

 ---